Ghe-Al/QHO640/README.md

-# Implementation for the Contemporary Web Applications assignment.
+# Implementation for the Contemporary Web Applications assignment

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Necessary preparations

 Import calendar_app.sql into a MySQL database environment or replicate structure specified in the file.
-Replace paths in /src/php/api.php with global paths to /src/php/database.php and /src/php/jwt.php on your server.
+Replace paths in */src/php/api.php* with global paths to */src/php/database.php* and */src/php/jwt.php* on your server.
+Replace *./php/api.php* in */src/server.js* with a global path to */src/php/api.php* on your server.
-Modify /src/php/database.php to include appropriate credentials.
+Modify */src/php/database.php* to include appropriate credentials.

 In the project /src/ directory, run: